handcrab/wishlist/README.md

 # Features
 - Users can add their wihes
+  - markdown in a wish discription
 - Users can mark wishes as owned
+- Users can mark wishes as private

 # TODO
-- markdown in a wish discription
 - users can edit only their wishes
-- private wishes
 - tags